Ivy-Apps/ivy-wallet/docs/Architecture.md

 ### Shared code modules

-These are the modules that you're allowed to use as a dependency in your own modules:
+These are the modules that you can use as a dependency in your screen/feature module:

-- `:ivy-base`: very lightweight low-level shared code that needs to be shared almost everywhere.
+- `:ivy-base`: code that needs to be shared everywhere.
-- `:ivy-resources`: contains all Ivy Wallet's resources (e.g. strings, drawables).
-It's used to share string and drawable resources between different modules. _This resources monolithic approach makes it easier translating the app  (only one `strings.xml`) and protects us from duplicated resources.
-Also, it's simple._
+- `:ivy-resources`: contains all Ivy Wallet's resources - **strings** and **drawables**.
-- `:ivy-design`: defines the Ivy design system (colors, typography and shapes) and provides a stylized Material3 (M3) theme.
-It also adds re-usable Ivy components that are missing in M3. _At some point may be extracted as a standalone open-source library._
+- `:ivy-design`: Ivy's design system (colors, typography and shapes) and provides a stylized Material3 (M3) theme.
-- `:ivy-persistence`: Encapsulated CRUD logic - currently Room DB and Datastore.
+- `:ivy-data`: [Data layer](https://developer.android.com/topic/architecture/data-layer).
+Encapsulates CRUD operations.
+Includes Room DB, Datastore, Networking.
-- `:ivy-domain`: contains Ivy Wallet's data model, business logic and CRUD operations (Datastore, Room DB).
-Use it to interact or extend Ivy Wallet's domain.
+- `:ivy-domain`: [Domain layer](https://developer.android.com/topic/architecture/domain-layer).
+Contains Ivy Wallet's data model, business logic.
-- `:ivy-navigation`: provides the definition (screen's startup params w/o implementation) of all Screen destinations in Ivy Wallet and implements a simple back-stack based custom `Navigation`.
+- `:ivy-navigation`: provides the definition _(screen's startup params w/o implementation)_ of all Screen destinations in Ivy Wallet and implements a simple back-stack based custom `Navigation`.
 - `:ivy-domain-ui`: Builds re-usable high-level UI components (for example `AccountModal` that also encapsulates the account CRUD logic) that enforce consistent Ivy UI/UX patterns for common operations (e.g. CRUD for accounts, categories, etc).

 > ⚠️ WARNING ⚠️: The above shared modules are under construction.
 We're also actively trying to get rid of legacy code that we partly encapsulated in the `:temp-legacy-code` and `:temp-old-design` modules.